hamzaimtiaz-20/Row-Insurance-HR-Dashboard/README.md

 - Finance Managers and IT Managers appear to earn the highest salaries (up to $120k), while roles like HR Assistants are at the lower end of the salary spectrum (around $60k).

 ## Recommendations
-- Focus on Retention in Key Departments: Insight: Implement targeted retention programs for high-termination departments like Sales and IT.
+- Focus on Retention in Key Departments: Implement targeted retention programs for high-termination departments like Sales and IT.
 Exit interviews and employee satisfaction surveys should be utilized to understand why employees leave, allowing for targeted improvements in working conditions, benefits, or career development opportunities.
 - Leverage the Education-Performance Relationship: Invest in education and professional development programs for employees to encourage them to pursue higher education.
 Providing tuition reimbursement or skill development incentives could further boost performance, leading to better organizational outcomes.
 - Expand Branch Locations Strategically: Consider expanding the number of branch offices to enhance regional presence, potentially improving market penetration and customer service in underrepresented regions.
 This could also alleviate pressure on the HQ by distributing workload more evenly across locations.

 ## Dashboard
 The dashboard can be found publicly [here](https://prod-ca-a.online.tableau.com/t/hamzaimtiaz20-4ec96290c3/views/RowInsuranceHRSummaryDashboard/HRSummary).
+It can also be downloaded from the repository files.
 This dashboard includes dynamic visualizations which allows users to click to filter.

 ![final dashboard zoom](https://github.com/user-attachments/assets/98b74f6c-65cb-43b4-b3fc-5b3eb9d512c3)